jh3nd3rs0n/jargyle/README.md

     Included in the website/documentation is the reference documentation.
 The reference documentation was generated from special annotations within in the source code.
-Should any of these special annotations in the source code be added, changed, moved, or removed, you will need to run the following commands:
+Should any of these special annotations in the source code be added, changed, moved, removed, or handled differently, you will need to run the following commands:

     ```bash
     # Perform a build of the binary distribution